szaumoor/ZSTweaks/ZSTweaks/README.md

 This allows you to be Lawful Evil and enjoy the same amount of HP bonus as other alignments.
 This is standardized in BG2EE.
 I see no reason there should be a bias against the familiar Imp in BGEE.

-**Component 410:** Make Horrid Wilting actually be more effective against plants and Water Elementals
+**Component 410:** Make Horrid Wilting actually be more effective against plants and Water Elementals and increase minimum damage

-This makes the spell mirror the behavior in 5E/BG3, where plant and water-based creatures take always maximum damage with a Save vs. Spell at -2 (this penalty is completely missing in vanilla), halved on a save.
+This makes the spell mirror the behavior in 5E/BG3, where plant and water-based creatures take always maximum damage with a Save vs. Spell at -2 (this penalty is missing in vanilla), halved on a save.
 Additionally, enemies that are not damaged by draining moisture are unaffected (undead and golems).

-For example, at level 20, it inflicts 20d8 (i.e. 20-160 or half damage) to normal enemies and 160 to plant creatures, myconids and water elementals, unless they save, in which case they would take 80 damage.
+Finally, it modifies the dice size and damage bonus, such that instead of dealing (Level * 1d8), it deals (Level * 1d7 + 1).
+Ultimately, it deals the same maximum damage.
+The difference is that the minimum damage dealt will be higher, such that the damage range will be 40-160 at max level (vanilla is 20-160).

 **Component 430:** Make Grease bypass Magic Resistance and apply a Fire Resistance debuff to affected characters, and reduce movement speed regardless, as per the description